How to model a simple Warren Truss using structural analysis software

 Once you’re happy with your Truss, click Solve in the top right corner.
 In S3D it might prompt you to add a section, just click Repair for some nominal section properties.
 Note: if you need to add section properties, you can do this via Section, but in looking at reactions at supports and axial force, the section properties shouldn’t really affect your results.

-If everything is setup correctly, you should be able to click Axial to review your axial force results.
-Axial force is the force applied as either tension (member being pulled apart) or in compression (member being pushed in).
+If everything is set up correctly, you should be able to click Axial to review your axial force results.
+An axial force is the force applied as either tension (member being pulled apart) or in compression (member being pushed in).
 Generally dealing with trusses – axial force is the most important result.

 Since the members are all pinned and free to rotate, it means that internal forces should all be axial.
 We can confirm this by looking at the bending moment results.
 Apart from the top members (who have distributed loads on them), all the members in the system have 0 bending moment forces.
 This is because the only forces in the members are axial: